Lybiidae – African Barbets

 As well as taking fruit, African barbets also take arthropod prey, gleaned from the branches and trunks of trees.
 A wide range of insects are taken, including ants, cicadas, dragonflies, crickets, locusts, beetles, moths and mantids.
 Scorpions and centipedes are also taken, and a few species will take small vertebrates such as lizards, frogs and geckos.

-The precise nesting details of many African barbets are not yet known, although peculiarly among the Piciformes, some sociable species will nest in riverbanks or termite nests.
-Like many members of their order, Piciformes, their nests are in holes bored into a tree, and they usually lay between 2 and 4 eggs (except for the Yellow-breasted Barbet which lays up to 6), incubated for 13 to 15 days.
+The precise nesting details of many African barbets are not well known, although peculiarly among the Piciformes, some sociable species will nest in riverbanks or termite nests.
+Like many members of their order, Piciformes, their nests are in holes bored into a tree, and they usually lay between two and four eggs (except for the Yellow-breasted Barbet which lays up to six), incubated for thirteen to fifteen days.
 Nesting duties are shared by both parents.

 Grey-throated Barbet Gymnobucco bonapartei